-On April 9, 2020, the Residential District entered into a Capital Pledge Agreement with the District, under which the Residential District agreed to pledge certain revenue to the District for the repayment of the District's Series 2020A Senior Bonds, Series 2020B Subordinate Bonds, and Additional Obligations, including revenue generated from the imposition of the Residential District Required Mill Levy, specific ownership taxes derived from the imposition of the Residential District that is generated from the imposition of payments in lieu of taxes (PILOTs) pursuant to recorded covenants (collectively, the "Residential District Pledged Revenue").
+On April 9, 2020, the Residential District entered into a Capital Pledge Agreement with the District, under which the Residential District agreed to pledge certain revenue to the District for the repayment of the District's Series 2020A Senior Bonds, Series 2020B Subordinate Bonds, and Additional Obligations, including revenue generated from the imposition of the Residential District Required Mill Levy, specific ownership taxes derived from the imposition of the Residential District Required Mill Levy, and revenue remitted to or collected by the Residential District that is generated from the imposition of payments in lieu of taxes (PILOTs) pursuant to recorded covenants (collectively, the "Residential District Pledged Revenue").
 The lien on the Residential District Pledged Revenue has priority over any or all other obligations and liabilities of the Residential District.